calmilamsy/Landscaped/README.md

 # Landscaped
 A simple-ish mod that adds tree crossbreeding and multiple new wood types, along with a few miscellaneous landscaping related additions.

+Most textures are taken from the amazing forestry mod.

 ## Setup (dev)

 Run the `_setup/setupMod` task and give it the inputs it needs. **This is a required step.**